poljpocket/wordpress-docker/README.md

 Set `WEB_USER_ID` and `WEB_GROUP_ID` in `docker-compose.yml` to the appropriate values for your local user (on most Linux installations, the first user has ID `1000`).
 You can use `id` to verify.

+### Persistence level

+By default, the `docker-compose.yml` file will persist the database and the files as volumes to allow for multiple runs of the same installation.
+You can tweak this to be even more temporary and simplify the clean-up (see below).

 ## Running the composition

 Place the `installer.php` and the archive (`.dup` or `.zip`) into the `backup` folder.